 - 60+ conformation and performance titles including AAC and AKC Agility Trial Champions, AKC and CKC Champion Trackers and the coveted AKC VCD3 designation.

-- obtained both an American Champion Tracker (CT) and Canadian Tracking Championship (TCh), becoming the very first dog of ANY breed in North America to accomplish this.
+- obtained both an American Champion Tracker (CT) and Canadian Tracking Championship (TCh), becoming the very first dog of ANY breed in North America to accomplish this (Carfrae Me and My Shadow).
 If you have done tracking, you know how much effort and energy that took for that special owner/dog team.

 Most important of all, we have produced a number of very beloved family companions.

 The last few years were busy for us.
 In 2010, we sold our cottage on Carfrae Island, Pointe au Baril, Ontario and purchased this property.
 The house was structurally sound but had been let go over the years.
-We did a lot of “outdoor” work the past few years and are finally turning our attention to the interior.
-We have a heated insulated building that we use for training in poor weather, acres of fields that are superb for tracking and a pool that is wonderful for exercising dogs (and humans) in the summer heat.
+We have done a lot of work on the property, more remains to be done.
+We have an insulated, small training building that is heated and air conditioned, acres of fields that are superb for tracking and a pool that is wonderful for exercising dogs (and humans) in the summer heat.
 Our permanent outdoor obedience training ring was completed in 2015 and is resistant to the Northumberland Hills winds.

 Visitors are welcome, but we need to schedule your visit (and give you directions).
 To keep up with our various activities throughout the year, be sure to regularly check our news and updates page.